salimk/Rcrawler/README.md

 #### 7-Ignore some URL parameters (ignoreUrlParams)
 URL parameters are made of a key and a value separated by an equals sign (=) and joined by an ampersand (&).
 The first parameter always comes after a question mark in a URL.
 For example, http://example.com?product=1234&utm_source=google

 There are many URL parameters that produce the same content, such as *view=*, *display=*, *template=* which change de display, the style of a web page but not the content.
-Another example is *orderby=*  which change the order of a list but not the list itself.
+Another example is *orderby=*  which change the order of a list but not the list itself, also *replytocom* for replaying to post comments .
 The crawler takes these pages as unique because they have different URLs which may lead to much duplicate content.

 To ignore one or more URL parameters use **ignoreUrlParams** argument .
 ```